Optical and spin manipulation of non-Kramers rare-earth ions under weak magnetic field for quantum memory applications: Form of the interaction matrix

 \subsubsection{Rewriting of the interaction Hamiltonian in the case $B_{\rm dc}=0$\\}

 Let us now see the effect of these transforms on the interaction Hamiltonian $\mathbf{B_{\rm ac}}(t)M\mathbf{I}$.
-According to the general writing of $\mathbf{B_{\rm ac}}(t)$ explicited in Eq.(\ref{magfield_generic_ac}), the interaction matrix form will be determined by the direction of the magnetic field $\mathbf{e}_{\rm ac}$.
+According to the general writing of $\mathbf{B_{\rm ac}}(t)$ of Eq.(\ref{magfield_generic_ac}), the interaction matrix form will be determined by the direction of the magnetic field $\mathbf{e}_{\rm ac}$.
 Mathematically, it can always be written as

 where $\alpha_i$ are real coefficients.
 Then, the transformation $F$ will simply affect the spin operators according to the (\ref{appA_spinop}) equations:

 Then, the transformation $P\otimes1\!\!1$ which diagonalizes $F{\mathbf{I}Q\mathbf{I}}F$ acts on $F{\mathbf{e}_{\rm ac}M\mathbf{I}}F$ according to: